Plans of study for students who were admitted to a Classical Studies Plan after May 1, 2015

 CLST[----]-A or [----]CLST-A (where [----] is a second subject of study)

 Subject: Administered by the Department of Classics.

-Program: The Plan, in combination with a Major Plan in another subject, and with sufficient electives, will lead to an Honours Bachelors Degree.
+Program: *The Plan, in combination with a Medial Plan in another subject, and with sufficient electives to total 120.0 units (114.0 units for students admitted prior to September 2017), will lead to a Bachelor of Arts (Honours) Degree.

 B. A maximum of 6.0 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan Requirements.
 This includes courses in BMED, COMM, GLPH, LAW, NURS and courses in the Faculty of Engineering and Applied Science.

 The following list contains courses offered through other Departments.
 In accordance with Academic Regulation 2.5 (Access to Classes), students do not have enrolment priority in all of these courses.
 Access to these courses may only be made available during the Open Enrolment period, and then only if space permits.

 |HIST 215||Sport and the Spectacle of Violence from Antiquity to the Renaissance||3.00|